ozkriff/ozkriff.github.io-src/content/2019-09-16--devlog-zemeroth-v0-6/index.md

 and to [filter out most noticeable background noises][audacity bg noises].

-Then, I record short intro and outro clips using my phone's (its camera isn't perfect, but still much better then my laptop's webcam) to personalize the voiceover a little bit.
+Then, I record short intro and outro clips using my phone's (its camera isn't perfect, but still much better than my laptop's webcam) to personalize the voiceover a little bit.

 GIFs from the post can't be reused for the visualization